NatPRoach/conduit/README.md

 ```

 #### A note about adapters -
 Both RATTLE gene level clustering and CONDUIT consensus extraction work better if reads are trimmed of adapters before use.
-For cDNA, porechop (https://github.com/rrwick/Porechop) is a good adapter trimming tool (though it is no longer supported).
+For cDNA, [porechop](https://github.com/rrwick/Porechop) is a good adapter trimming tool (though it is no longer supported).
+For dRNA we've had success with [Poreplex](https://github.com/hyeshik/poreplex), however this tool is based on the Albacore basecaller, not the most recent guppy basecallers.
 Up to date ont-guppy basecallers have built in adapter trimming and should suffice for this purpose as well, for both cDNA and dRNA reads.

 ### Usage statement for hybrid (ONT + Illumina) assembly:
 ```